Dune crest under the breath of the Sahara

 Desert Memories – Human Figures from the Immidir

-In the heart of the Immidir massif, in southern Algeria, the rocks tell a story thousands of years old.
-On the ochre walls of the desert, rock paintings and engravings bear witness to human presence during a time when the Sahara was still green.
-Stylized human figures, hunting scenes, dances, and animals now vanished from the region — each line, each form reveals a fragment of life, an ancient bond between people, nature, and the sacred.
+On the ochre walls of the desert, rock paintings and engravings bear witness to human presence at a time when the Sahara was green.
+Stylized human silhouettes, hunting or dancing scenes, animals now vanished from the region — every stroke, every figure reveals a fragment of life, an ancient link between humanity, nature, and the sacred.
+The rock art of Immidir, subtle yet powerful, extends the memory of a forgotten world.

 ?>